 Costs have grown.
 Our wages should too.

 Johns Hopkins currently has the sixteenth largest endowment among U.S. universities, valued at $9.32 billion.
-This includes $1.3 billion of unrestricted reserves, which are available to offset inflation and the rising cost of living.
+Despite the common misconception that this endowment is restricted to only expenses specified by donors and cannot be used for raises, the Johns Hopkins endowment this includes $1.3 billion of unrestricted reserves, which are available to offset inflation and the rising cost of living.
 Further, over the 2020 and 2021 fiscal years, JHU’s endowment grew by $3 billion and the University accumulated a $288 million budget surplus.
 Despite this, graduate stipends remain well below a living wage and the stipends of our colleagues at peer institutions.

 The bottom line: Hopkins can afford to pay us more.